-The response rate to the fourth wave of the July survey was about 33% of all invited.
 Our analysis focuses on those who had previously responded to Wave 9 of the Main Study.
 For this group, the response rate was 39%.
 Inverse-probability weights are provided with the data.
-These weights exploit the rich prior information available from the Main Study to correct for nonresponse to the Covid-19 Study.
-Crossley, Fisher, and Low (2020) show that these weights do a good job of correcting for nonresponse and are superior to the simple calibration weights often available with web surveys.
+These weights exploit the rich prior information available from the Main Study on both respondents to the Covid-19 Study and nonrespondents to correct for nonresponse to the Covid-19 Study.
+Crossley, Fisher, and Low (2020) show that these weights do a very good job of eliminating nonresponse bias, and are superior to the simple calibration weights often available with web surveys.